The Atlantic Companion · Wild Atlantic Way · Cork

 We're glad you're here.

-Kinsale — Cionn tSáile, 'the head of the tide' — is where the 2,500km Wild Atlantic Way begins (or ends, depending which way you're driving).
+Kinsale — Cionn tSáile, usually rendered as 'Head of the Sea' — is where the 2,500km Wild Atlantic Way begins (or ends, depending which way you're driving).
 A medieval port town on a deep harbour, it's been Norman, Spanish, English and finally itself; the 1601 Battle of Kinsale ended the old Gaelic order of Ireland.
-Today it's a small, painted, walkable town with two star forts, a working harbour, and a reputation as one of the country's serious food towns.
+Today it's a small, painted, walkable town with two star forts, a working harbour, and a reputation as one of Ireland's serious food towns.

 The southern gateway to the Wild Atlantic Way.